 We also use Campaign Monitor to help manage our segmentation based on geography.
 We help artists promote tour dates across the country, so segmentation matters a lot to us, and Campaign Monitor makes it easy for us to send emails to certain areas.

 As far as features, we find that we’re always using Campaign Monitor’s API.
 We connect it with Google Analytics and New Relic, which is super important because it helps us do reporting to prove ROI to our clients.
 That’s one of the biggest things for an agency– we want to show our clients that the money they’re spending on their campaigns is really working for them.

 Also, we have a lot of fans sign up for email lists at merchandise booths at shows, and we want to provide a clean, easy to use experience, and don’t want to rely on Wifi.
-We use Campaign Monitor’s Enlist App on iPads so that bands can allow people to sign up on the road.
+We use Campaign Monitor’s sign up forms to broaden our reach.

 What email strategies have worked well for Wonderful Union?